tarehart/RLBotChoreography/Calculator/README.md

 # Calculator
-This is a bot for Rocket League that will communicate with other versions of itself.
-Still working on how to do that though...
+A rework of Calculator.
+Shares almost no code with the original Calculator.
+This bot is no longer being worked on, but part of it have been used to make HiveBot.